bsblabs/vaadin-widgetset-showcase/README.md

 # Usage

 The name of the Maven profile to use to trigger the widgetset compilation is `all`.
-Please make sure to run at least on full build with this profile active so that your local repository is refreshed with the result of the compilation.
+Please make sure to run at least one full build with this profile active so that your local repository is refreshed with the result of the compilation.

     $ mvn install -Pall